-IS kidnaps scores of civilians in eastern Syria
+IS militants abduct scores of civilians in eastern Syria

-BEIRUT (AP) - A U.S.-backed Syrian force and a war monitor say members of the Islamic State group have stormed a settlement for displaced people in the country’s east and kidnapped scores of civilians.
+BEIRUT (AP) - The Islamic State group stormed a settlement for displaced people in eastern Syria and abducted scores of civilians in the latest attack by the extremists on civilians, a U.S.-backed Syrian force and a war monitor said on Saturday.

+The area in Syria’s eastern Deir el-Zour province has been witnessing days of intense clashes between IS and the U.S.-backed Syrian Democratic Forces amid bad weather and low visibility.

-The Syrian Democratic Forces said in a statement that fighting Friday night in the Hajin camp for displaced persons left 20 IS gunmen and “several” SDF fighters dead.
-It added that IS gunmen took civilians by force to areas in the last pocket they control.
+The SDF said in a statement that the fighting on Friday in the Hajin camp for the displaced left 20 IS gunmen and “several” SDF fighters dead.
+It added that IS gunmen seized civilians by force and took them to areas in the last pocket of territory they control in the region.

-The Britain-based Syrian Observatory for Human Rights that monitors Syria’s war said as many as 130 families were kidnapped by the extremists, who warned they might kill them.
+The Britain-based Syrian Observatory for Human Rights, which monitors Syria’s war, said as many as 130 families were abducted by the extremists.
+The Observatory warned that IS might kill them.

-The area in Syria’s Deir el-Zour province has been witnessing days of intense clashes between IS and SDF fighters amid bad weather and low visibility.
+The Observatory said the families are mostly made up of foreign women, including widows of IS members who had been killed earlier in the Syrian war.

+Since IS lost most of its self-declared caliphate in Syria and Iraq over the past two years, the extremists have been resorting to attacks on civilians to show that they are still effective.

 Copyright © 2018 The Washington Times, LLC.